What's a fixed rate home loan?

 What happens to my offset accounts if I fix my rate?

 An offset account can’t be linked to a fixed rate loan account.
-If you’ve requested to fix a variable home loan account, any linked offset account will need to be delinked first.
+Before switching to a fixed rate, any linked offset accounts will need to be delinked and either closed, converted to a transaction account, or linked to another variable home loan account.

-Once your fixed rate term ends, the offset account won’t automatically relink to your account once it converts to a variable interest rate.
-To relink your offset account, you’ll need to contact us via live chat.
+Once your fixed rate term ends, the offset account won’t automatically relink to your home loan account once it converts to a variable interest rate.
+To relink your offset account, you’ll need to contact us via chat.

 Can I change repayment types during the fixed rate term?